-About risk: All investments are subject to market risk, including possible loss of principal.
-Diversification cannot assure a profit or protect against a loss in a declining market.
+ABOUT RISK All investments are subject to market risk, including possible loss of principal.
+Diversification cannot assure a profit or protect against a loss in a declining market

-This marketing communication is provided for information purposes only, it does not constitute an offer to buy or sell financial instruments, nor does it represent an investment recommendation or confirm any kind of transaction, except where expressly agreed.
+The information contained in this document may contain Candriam's opinion and proprietary information.
+The opinions, analysis and views expressed in this document are provided for information purposes only, it does not constitute an offer to buy or sell financial instruments, nor does it represent an investment recommendation or confirm any kind of transaction.
 Although Candriam selects carefully the data and sources within this document, errors or omissions cannot be excluded a priori.
 Candriam cannot be held liable for any direct or indirect losses as a result of the use of this document.
 The intellectual property rights of Candriam must be respected at all times, contents of this document may not be reproduced without prior written approval.